-For the FY2019 grant round, letters of support are no longer required.
+For the FY2020 grant round, letters of support are not required.
 However, letters of support for the grant application are strongly encouraged.
 Letters from elected officials, partner organizations and community members help to demonstrate the importance of, need for, and urgency of your project.

 How do I receive a Letter of Authorization from the heritage area management entity?

 The Baltimore Heritage Area Association, Inc. will automatically issue this letter if:

 - prepared the grant application according to the instructions, and

 - provided proof of non-profit status and good standing with the State of Maryland Department of Assessments and Taxation.